 How do we know that Viking names are authentic?

 Numerous runic inscriptions and toponyms carry authentic and interesting Viking names.
 The famous Danish Jelling stones (Jellingstenene), great carved runestones dating to the 10th century AD from the Danish town of Jelling, hold runic inscriptions that mention the names Harald, Gorm, and Thyra:

 “King Harald bade this monument be made in memory of Gorm his father and Thyra his mother, that Harald who won for himself all Denmark and Norway and made the Danes Christians” – Jellingstenene runic inscription

-Archeological finds of Viking burial mounds have also unearthed Viking skeletons, intricate wood carvings, and a range of Viking artifacts.
+Archeological finds of Viking burial mounds have also unearthed Viking skeletons, intricate wood carvings, and a range of Viking artifacts – from swords, across jewelry, to coins.
 Names have also been discovered on skull fragments, where they were inscribed.

 It is interesting to note that Vikings, on occasion, also had bynames – nicknames given to distinguish them due to a particular trait or to indicate their connections or relations to someone or something (e.g., Arne with the Blue Axe and similar).